+Important: The position for councillors in England changed from 1 April 2014.

+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update

 When can I retire?

-You can retire and receive your LGPS benefits in full once you have attained age 65.
-The Scheme also makes provisions for the early payment of your LGPS benefits and these are detailed in the sections on Ill Health and Early Retirement.
+You can retire and receive your L G P S benefits in full once you have attained age 65.
+The Scheme also makes provisions for the early payment of your L G P S benefits and these are detailed in the sections on Ill health retirement and Early Retirement.

-In addition to your LGPS benefits, you may also qualify for a state retirement pension paid by the government from State Pension age.
+In addition to your L G P S benefits, you may also qualify for a state retirement pension paid by the government from State Pension age.

 A single tier, flat rate State Pension has been introduced for people who reach State Pension age on or after 6 April 2016.
 It replaces the basic and additional State Pension that is payable to people who reached State Pension age before 6 April 2016.
 You will be able to claim the new State Pension when you reach State Pension age if you’re: